kivS/pohms-tf/README.md

-Pohms - Image detector for ceramic resistor or not ceramic resistor
+Pohms - Image detector for ceramic resistor or not

 ## Requirements